gbdev/pandocs/src/SGB_Unlocking.md

 ## Detecting SGB hardware

-SGB hardware can be detected by examining the initial value of the C register directly after startup.
-A value of $14 indicates SGB or SGB2 hardware.
-It is also possible to separate between SGB and SGB2 models by examining the initial value of the A register directly after startup.
+SGB hardware can be detected by examining the initial value of the C register directly after startup: a value of $14 indicates SGB or SGB2 hardware.
+It is also possible to separate between SGB and SGB2 by examining the initial value of the A register directly after startup.
-Note that the DMG and MGB share initial A register values with the SGB and SGB2.
+Note that the DMG and MGB share initial A register values with the SGB and SGB2 respectively.

 Console | A Register | C Register
 --------|------------|------------